 The memorandum also directs the DHS Secretary to ensure ease of application and timely adjudication of applications for LRIF benefits.
 In order to qualify for the LRIF program, applicants must: (1) properly complete a Form I-485 Application; (2) be a national of Liberia; (3) have been continuously physically present in the United States during the period between November 20, 2014 and the date they file a Form I-485 Application; and (4) have not been convicted of an aggravated felony, two or more crimes involving moral turpitude, or persecution of any person on account of race, religion, nationality, political opinion, or membership in a particular social group.
 CMS has estimated that potentially 10,000 Liberians are eligible for LRIF relief.

 On January 20, 2021, President Biden sent the US Citizenship Act of 2021 memorializing his commitment to modernize the US immigration system.
 On February 18, 2021, Senator Bob Menendez and Congresswoman Linda Sanchez introduced the bill.
 If passed by the Senate and House, the bill would represent the most sweeping immigration reform package since 1990 and would create the largest legalization program in US history, including the Immigration Reform and Control Act of 1986.
 In particular, the Act would:

-- Provide an eight-year pathway to citizenship for approximately 10.6 million undocumented immigrants.
-Undocumented persons physically present in the United States on or before January 1, 2021 would be able to apply for temporary legal status immediately and permanent residence after five years.
-After three years of permanent residence, these immigrants and all other green card holders would be eligible to apply for naturalization.
-Currently, green card holders can only apply for naturalization after five-years of continuous permanent residence.
+- Provide an eight-year pathway to citizenship for approximately 11 million undocumented immigrants.
+Undocumented persons physically present in the United States on or before January 1, 2021 would be able to apply for temporary Lawful Prospective Immigrant (LPI) status immediately and permanent residence after five years.
+Immigrants who engaged in essential critical labor or services during the COVID-19 public health emergency, H-2A non-immigrants (temporary agricultural workers), and Temporary Protected Status (TPS) recipients would also be eligible for LPI status.